TheFlash2k/pwn-chal/README.md

 ### OUTBOUND_BLOCK
 This blocks all the outbound connection.
 This is done using `iptables` so `CAP_NET_ADMIN` is required for the running container.
 If it is not provided, it doesn't SOFT-EXIT, but rather continues anyways.
 (Default=`y`)

+### POW
+Proof of Work.
+The value can be between 0-256.
+Default is `0`.
+256 means HAAARD.
+Usually, you go for `25-32`.
+> The POW was originally implemented by HXPCTF team.
+You can see in [pow](utilities/pow/pow) script

 ---